Soviet and Russian fashion icon Zaitsev dies - ExBulletin

 Soviet and Russian fashion icon Zaitsev dies

-(Reuters) Vyacheslav Slava Zaitsev, the designer behind world-famous Soviet fashion often adorned with colorful Russian folk motifs, died on Sunday at the age of 85, Russian news agencies reported.
+May 1 (Reuters) – Vyacheslav “Slava” Zaitsev, the designer behind world-famous Soviet fashion often adorned with colorful Russian folk motifs, died on Sunday aged 85, news agencies reported Russians.

 Born into a working-class family in 1938, Zaitsev’s first international recognition came in 1963 when French magazine Paris Match wrote about his collection of working-class overalls, according to a note posted on his fashion house’s website.